 Closed for decades, this ancient kingdom has finally opened its doors to tourism.
 In a remarkable development, the government, looking to develop alternative income to oil, announced that it would grant tourist visas and lift the restriction on female visitors having to wear the abaya.
 The pronouncement has finally opened the door to one of the last unexplored region of the world!

 Our tour begins in the southern alps of Saudi Arabia and the Asir National Park, where huge juniper forests and lush vegetation cradle jaw-dropping cliff hanging villages.
 We then head to the Red Sea and the city of Jeddah.
 Founded 2,500 years ago, this great metropolis is home to beautiful coral architecture, bustling souks and alluring merchant houses.
 The sheer size of the country requires a flight to the town of Tabuk, 100 kilometres from the Jordanian border and the Gulf of Aqaba.
-Scholars believe that close to this town is the true site of Mount Sinai!
-From here a curtain of antiquities opens, unveiling a modernity cast by an age-old civilization, We then continue across the territory of the Nabateans to the remarkable town of Al Ula.
+From here a curtain of antiquities opens, unveiling a modernity cast by an age-old civilization.
+We then continue across the territory of the Nabateans to the remarkable town of Al Ula.
 Hidden in a formidable landscape composed of stunning rock formations is Madain Saleh, an amazing site of tombs and temples that is often compared to Petra.
 We then traverse an historical trade route where we discover the Stonehenge of Arabia, the Sawan Pillars and the great archaeological citadel of Marid Castle.
 We then travel by the new fast train that links Hail, in the north of the Kingdom, to Riyadh in the south-east.
 After two days in Riyadh, the tour moves to the wonderful oasis town of Al Hofuf, before departing the vast kingdom by crossing an imposing 25-kilometre causeway to the island of Bahrain.
 Slightly bigger than Singapore, Bahrain, the so called ‘pearl of the Persian Gulf’, is home to the ancient Dilmun civilization.
-A tour that was almost unthinkable a year ago, Saudi Arabia Unveiled is an astounding traverse of a timeless kingdom!
+A tour that was almost unthinkable a few years ago, Saudi Arabia Unveiled is an astounding traverse of a timeless kingdom!

 Tour Fitness Level: Moderate